platformsh/platformsh-docs/docs/src/dedicated/overview/monitoring.md

 ## Availability incident handling procedure

-Automated monitoring may trigger alerts that will page the on-call engineer, or the end-user may file an urgent priority ticket.
-Opsgenie will page the on-call using several methods.
+Automated monitoring may trigger alerts that page the on-call engineer or the end-user may file an urgent priority ticket.
+Opsgenie pages the on-call engineer using several methods.
 The on-call engineer responds to the alerts and begins to triage the issue.

 Cloud infrastructure issues are handled by the customer success team. *Application problems are escalated to an application support specialist if an agreement is part of the customer subscription.
 Otherwise, they are returned to the user and may be downgraded*.